RoknuzzamanRokon/HITA-dashboard/docs/DASHBOARD_SECURITY_ISSUE.md

 To verify the issue:

-1. Log in as a general_user
+1. Log in as a user or general_user (non-admin role)
 2. Open browser dev tools → Network tab
 3. Navigate to dashboard
 4. Inspect the response from `/dashboard/new-user`
-5. Observe that platform-wide data is returned
+5. Observe that platform-wide data is returned (this is the security issue)
+6. Check browser console for security warning message

 ## References